Sweden honors detained political writer Gui Minhai despite Chinese threats | The Japan Times

 “This means that Swedish PEN must, of course, be allowed to award this prize to whoever they want, free of any influence.
 And as culture and democracy minister it is natural for me to attend the award ceremony,” she said.

-Relations between Sweden and China have been strained for several years over Gui’s detention.
+Relations between Sweden and China have been strained for several years over Gui Minhai’s detention.

 He has appeared on Chinese state television confessing to a fatal drunken driving accident from more than a decade earlier.
 He served two years in prison, but three months after his October 2017 release he was again arrested while on a train to Beijing, traveling with Swedish diplomats.